bazaarvoice/dropwizard-caching-bundle/README.md

 ## Cache Control

 The first step in configuring caching is to specify the caching options for different resource methods.
+Use the `com.bazaarvoice.dropwizard.caching.CacheGroup` annotation on resource methods to set the group name.

 ```yaml
 # A list of caching configuration options.
 The first set of options that match a resource will be